-The following dismissal policy applies to graduate students: A student whose cumulative grade point average (GPA) falls below 3.0 is placed on academic probation; any student on academic probation is permitted to take a maximum of nine (9) credit hours to raise the GPA to 3.0; failure to obtain a 3.0 GPA will result in academic dismissal.
+The following dismissal policy applies to graduate students: A student whose cumulative grade point average (GPA) falls below 3.0 is placed on academic probation for the next semester; any student on academic probation has to re-take the failed classes during the probationary period in order to raise the grade point average.
+Failure to raise the GPA to a 3.0 during the probationary period will result in academic dismissal.

 The duration of the dismissal is one (1) semester; the period of dismissal for a graduate nursing student is one (1) year.
 Courses taken at other institutions during the dismissal period cannot be transferred to Bowie State University.
-In order to be considered for readmission, the student must petition the Graduate Dean.
-The seven (7) year and (5) year (in the case of nursing program) time limitation for degree completion shall include the period of dismissal.
-A student dismissed for academic dishonesty may not reapply.
+In order to be considered for readmission, the student must reapply to the Department and petition the Graduate Dean with a communication of support from the Department.
+A student academically dismissed is given a one-time readmission consideration.
+The seven (7) year and five (5) year (in the case of nursing program) time limitation for degree completion shall include all periods of dismissal.
+A student dismissed for academic dishonesty is not eligible to reapply.